FelDev/felixparadis.com-v3/content/posts/routify-netlifycms.md

 ## Getting set up

-(A lot of the basics are pretty much what you'd find in [NetlifyCMS' docs](https://www.netlifycms.org/docs/add-to-your-site/), but here is a quick recap anyway until we get to the [Routify specific stuff](#routify-specific-stuff))
+(A lot of the basics are pretty much what you'd find in [Netlify CMS' docs](https://www.netlifycms.org/docs/add-to-your-site/), but here is a quick recap anyway until we get to the [Routify specific stuff](#routify-specific-stuff))

-It's quite easy to add NetlifyCMS to an already existing Routify project.
+It's quite easy to add Netlify CMS to an already existing Routify project.
 But, if you're starting from scratch, you'll probably want to get started with Routify's starter repo.

 `npx @roxi/routify init`